A Very Informal Curriculum Vitae... read more/less...

 I have decided to continue using the Wordpress blog tool even though Middleman has some very powerful built-in blogging features.
 Wordpress is a hugely popular web framework, it suits my purposes, and there are WP CSS themes and plugins galore.

 Web site hosting is done by NearlyFreeSpeech.net .
 NFSN is a no-frills, DIY metered service web hosting company.
 I’ve been with them since 2004.
 It costs me about $15 a year to run the site, plus another $10 for annual domain registration.
 It doesn’t get any cheaper.
 The “down side”: you get to do everything yourself, so you need to be a combination web developer and sys admin.

+The pictures on the site are from cool places we have visited at various times.
 Site photography and gallery images by De’Lynne Salley, all rights reserved.

 The source code for this site is publicly available at my GitHub location.
 "As-is", have fun.